nickpoison/nickpoison.github.io/rissues.md

 ![](figs/slaphead.gif) The issue below has become a real pain as  the commercial enterprise that makes RStudio  influences the R Foundation, which is a nonprofit organization.
 Older folks saw this happen with R's predecessor, S-PLUS.
 Anybody using S-PLUS right now?

 An   issue with a conflict between the package  `dplyr`  and  `stats`  package  came to my attention via online complaints; in particular with `filter()` and `lag()`.
-There may be more conflicts out there, but this conflict can ruin you analyses.
+There may be more conflicts out there, but this conflict can ruin your analyses.

  The bottom line is, if you are working with time
     series and you load  `dplyr`, then you should know what it breaks... just be careful.